paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100-cyber-security-research-and-development.md

   (H) establishing collaborations with other academic institutions to establish or enhance a web-based collection of computer and network security courseware and laboratory exercises for sharing with other institutions of higher education, including community colleges;

-  (I) establishing or enhancing bridge programs in computer and network security between community colleges and universities; and
+  (I) establishing or enhancing bridge programs in computer and network security between community colleges and universities;

+  (J) creating opportunities for veterans to transition to careers in computer and network security; and

-  (J) any other activities the Director determines will accomplish the goals of this subsection.
+  (K) any other activities the Director determines will accomplish the goals of this subsection.

 (4) **Selection process**